gocodebox/lifterlms/.wordpress-org/readme/description.md

 ***

-> _"LifterLMS has been **the best decision we have made** towards the build out of our online Learning Management site and community.
+> _"LifterLMS has been **the best decision we have made** towards the build out of our course library, online Learning Management System site, and community.
 The breadth and depth of what the LMS offers in a few WordPress plugins exceeds anything else we evaluated as it includes: easy course construction, integrated eCommerce, community capabilities, gamification and the support for delivery of 1-on-1 coaching collaboration services.
 Lifter also has pre-built integrations with other key WordPress technologies we wanted to use.
 LifterLMS has attracted a solid community and support network of leading experts to help guide anyone who wants to transform the world or their industry with online training. **Chris and the Lifter team are real people, and they care**."_

 > _**Michael Wolf**, CEO, emPowering NOW LLC (Golden XPR)_